Why B2B marketers must adopt a growth marketing mindset

 The framework is broken down into three rings:

-• The middle ring focuses on what’s probable - the channels with potential to gain traction that you haven’t fully focused on growing yet
+• The middle ring focuses on what’s probable - the marketing channels with potential to gain traction that you haven’t fully focused on growing yet

 • The inner ring outlines what’s working - the top three channels with the highest potential for gaining traction for your business